micans/pick/README.md

 - Filter (or fork) rows on boolean clauses computed on columns
 - Select multiple columns using ranges or regular expressions
 - Take the same action on multiple columns using a lambda expression
-- Write/demux rows to different files based on (computed) labels in columns
+- Split/demultiplex rows to different output files based on (computed) labels in columns

 There is no downside, except, as ever, it comes with its own syntax for